farmera/sare_grant/study_results_drones.md

 while the dependent variable is the quantity one hopes to predict.
 During our study a question was posed regarding whether two variables might be correlated with one another and to what degree.
 Another was asked regarding whether one variable might be predictive of the other.

-There's a popular saying in statistics: 'correlation does not imply causation'.
-While certainly true this familiar saying carries with it a negative connotation, as if correlation were not something of value in itself.
-Correlation and other measures of association may be useful for purposes of prediction _regardless of causation_.
+There's a popular truism in statistics: 'correlation does not imply causation'.
+The saying carries with it a negative connotation, as if correlation were something of lesser value.
+When one finds a correlation between variables it can be tempting to say that there must be a causative relationship between the two.
+However, while we present evidence of correlation between vegetation index values and sucrose yield there is no causative element here (obviously the index didn't cause the sugarcane to form sucrose).
+Still, correlation and other measures of association can be useful for purposes of prediction _irrespective_ of a causative connection.

 Our 'dependent' variable was the amount of sucrose produced in each of thirty sections treated with a known level of nitrogen prior to data capture.
 The final yields (30 of them) were measured in the lab at the end of the season and, along with our 'independent' variable, were known prior to analysis.